 Why Do I Recommend Doing a Food Sensitivity Test?

 It is by following these recommendations that I was able to get rid of the acne, hayfever, and IBS I mentioned at the start of this article.
 I also stopped getting sinus infections, menstrual cramps, and started feeling a lot better in general.
 I have also avoided developing an autoimmune condition, to which I am genetically predisposed (both my mother and grandmother have/had autoimmunity).

 There you have it!
-That’s why I recommend doing a food sensitivity test – because we can find out which foods are finding their way through a leaky gut lining, triggering your immune system, and causing lots of inflammation in your body.
+That’s why I recommend doing a food sensitivity panel – because we can find out which foods are finding their way through a leaky gut lining, triggering your immune system, and causing lots of inflammation in your body.

 Once we know which foods they are, then it is simply a matter of eliminating them from your diet, while of course making sure you have enough foods to choose from, and implementing my 5-Step Program for Healing Leaky Gut so that in the near future, you’ll be able to return to eating some or most of those foods again.

-If you would like my support to heal leaky gut, you might want to try my special Leaky Gut Solutions Package which includes food sensitivity testing and 5 consultations with me where I will help you design and maintain a plan to heal your leaky gut.
+If you would like my support to heal leaky gut, you might want to try my special Leaky Gut Solutions Program which includes food sensitivity testing and 5 consultations with me where I will help you design and maintain a plan to heal your leaky gut.
 You can find more information here.

 My hope is that this article will help you to feel empowered to do something to help yourself feel better.
 Information about leaky gut and food sensitivities is available, but not often from standard medical sources.
 To prevent health issues, you need to be an advocate for your health and take steps to learn what your body needs, then apply that information and see how you feel from there.